Why are Kashmiris not protesting? | DW | 22.02.2021

-Prime Minister Narendra Modi's government imposed a harsh lockdown in Indian-administered Kashmir after it abrogated the region's special status.
-The aim was to prevent potential protests and a backlash against the move.
+Many security experts thought the abrogation of Kashmir's special status by New Delhi would spark huge protests in the disputed region, but so far this has not happened.
+What are the reasons behind this seeming calm?

 In August 2019, New Delhi revoked the special status of Indian-administered Kashmir and split the region into two union territories directly governed by the federal government.
-Prime Minister Narendra Modi's government also removed protections for locals for land acquisition and jobs in Kashmir.
+Prime Minister Narendra Modi's government also removed protections for locals with regard to land acquisition and jobs in Kashmir.

-Authorities imposed a strict curfew in the region and shut down the internet after they abrogated Kashmir's semiautonomous status, with an aim to prevent protests.
+Authorities imposed a strict curfew in the region and shut down the internet after they abrogated Kashmir's semiautonomous status, with the aim of preventing protests.
 The government lifted the lockdown last year and restored the internet, but it has maintained a heavy deployment of security forces in the region.

-India recently invited an international group of 24 envoys to Jammu and Kashmir as part of efforts to showcase "normalcy" in the region.
+India recently invited an international group of 24 envoys to Jammu and Kashmir as part of efforts to showcase "normalcy" there.

-There have been sporadic protests and violent incidents against New Delhi's Kashmir measures, but there haven't been mass demonstrations that could pose a challenge to Prime Minister Modi.
+There have been sporadic protests and violent incidents against New Delhi's Kashmir measures, but there haven't been mass demonstrations that could pose a challenge to Modi.

 Muslim-majority Kashmir has been divided between India and Pakistan since they became independent countries in 1947.
 Both countries claim the region in its entirety.
 Insurgents in Kashmir have been fighting Indian rule since 1989.
 Some estimates suggest more than 70,000 people have been killed in the armed conflict.

-Siddiq Wahid, a historian and political analyst, says that Kashmiris fear serious repercussions for raising their voice against New Delhi.
+Siddiq Wahid, a historian and political analyst, says that Kashmiris fear serious repercussions if they raise their voice against New Delhi.

 "After the August 2019 move, authorities increased the military presence in what was already considered the world's most militarized region.
 I think this is one of the reasons behind a relative silence in Kashmir," Wahid told DW.

-A report released earlier this month by Forum for Human Rights in Kashmir said that although 12,000 of the 38,000 additional troops that were deployed to enforce the lockdown have been withdrawn, "arbitrary detentions continue and public assembly is still prohibited under Section 144 of the Code of Criminal Procedure 1973."
+A report released earlier this month by the Forum for Human Rights in Kashmir said that although 12,000 of the 38,000 additional troops deployed to enforce the lockdown had been withdrawn, "arbitrary detentions continue and public assembly is still prohibited under Section 144 of the Code of Criminal Procedure 1973."

 Hundreds of people, including minors and several elected legislators of Jammu and Kashmir, remain under preventive detention, it said.